The Hangovers (Cornell University): Other performances and tours

 Independently of the Cornell University Glee Club, the Hangovers have performed extensively with other collegiate a cappella groups, primarily in the Eastern United States.
 The ensemble has gone on numerous domestic and international tours, traveling to Germany with the Glee Club in 1970, and making their first solo tour to Bermuda in 1971.

 On a 1995 tour to Japan, the Hangovers received attention by donating half of their tour profits to the Kobe Earthquake Relief Fund; on a subsequent tour to Japan and Korea in the spring of 1998, they performed on Inter-FM, a Western-music radio station, in addition to other performances at such venues as the Tokyo-American Club, the United States naval base in Atsugi, Seoul National University, Ewha University and concluded the tour at the Seoul National Arts Center as a guest group for the Seoul National Orchestra.

 The Hangovers have also toured Antigua, Jamaica, Switzerland, Italy, Belgium, Germany, Holland, and France; the 2003 tour through Europe had corporate sponsorship.
 In March 2004, they were shown performing on the Brazilian national evening news, Jornal Nacional.
 In January 2006, the Hangovers performed to a sold-out audience at the French embassy in Washington, D.C.
-Most recently, the Hangovers toured Spain in Spring 2019, including stops in Madrid and Barcelona.
+The Hangovers toured Spain in Spring 2019, including stops in Madrid and Barcelona.
+The group's most recent international tour brought them to London and Paris in January 2023.

 Alumni

 The Hangovers have an active network of alumni, who return to Cornell in large numbers for Fall Tonic and also join the current members to sing at the Treman Concert every year during Cornell's Reunions Weekend.
 Alumni include such notables as Alan Keyes, Dave Ross and Michael B. Polk.
 Numerous alumni are also involved in post-collegiate a cappella projects.
-Notable among these are members of the Tone Rangers, a Washington, D.C.-based a cappella group composed almost entirely of Hangovers and Yale University Whiffenpoofs alumni, and The Breakers, a group of former Hangovers who recently toured Malaysia.
+Notable among these are members of the Tone Rangers, a Washington, D.C.–based a cappella group composed almost entirely of Hangovers and Yale University Whiffenpoofs alumni, and The Breakers, a group of former Hangovers who recently toured Malaysia.